acsoto/BUAA-Compiler/README.md

     }
 ```

-## 代码生成
+## Code Generation 代码生成

 In this part, I chose to generate Pcode.

-I designed a type of Pcode which is an Inverse Bolan expression stack and symbol table based virtual code.
+I designed a type of Pcode which is an Inverse Polish notation expression stack and symbol table-based virtual code.

-At the same time, I designed virtual machine to execute them.
+At the same time, I designed a virtual machine to execute it.

 The Pcode virtual machine is an imaginary machine used to run Pcode commands.
-It consists of: A code area (code), an instruction pointer (EIP), a stack, a var_table, a func_table and a label_table.
+It consists of a code area (code), an instruction pointer (EIP), a stack, a var_table, a func_table, and a label_table.

-In the following passage, I will introduce how Pcode executes first and how to produce Pcode next.
+In the following passage, I will first introduce how Pcode executes and then explain how to produce Pcode.

-### Before Code
+### Before Coding

 #### How does the virtual machine run

-First, we need a `codes` list and a `stack`(int).
+First, we need a `codes` list and a `stack` (int).

-An `eip`: presents the address of current running code.
+An `eip` represents the address of the currently running code.

-A `varTable`: memorizes the address of the variety in stack.
+A `varTable` memorizes the address of the variable in the stack.

-A `funcTable`: memorizes the address of the function in codes list.
+A `funcTable` memorizes the address of the function in the codes list.

-A `labelTable`: Memorizes the address of the label in codes list.
+A `labelTable` memorizes the address of the label in the codes list.

 Then, run the code one after another and manage the stack.

-#### How to distinguish different variety
+#### How to distinguish different variables

-Before generate codes, differentiate varieties from different scopes by its only scope number, like: `areaID + "_" + curWord.getContent()`.
-In this situation, the variety will not appear more than once in codes, except for recursive function call, which will be solved by push `varTable` to stack(show later).
+Before generating codes, differentiate variables from different scopes by their unique scope number, like: `areaID + "_" + curWord.getContent()`.
+In this situation, a variable will not appear more than once in the codes, except for recursive function calls, which will be solved by pushing the `varTable` to the stack (shown later).

 #### Specific Code Definition